Winston Wole Soboyejo

-Winston Wole Soboyejo commonly known as "Wole" is an American Scientist of Yoruba Nigerian parentage.
-He is a materials scientist whose research focuses on biomaterials and the use of nanoparticles for the detection and treatment of disease, the mechanical properties of materials, and the use of materials science to promote global development.
-He is also the interim president at Worcester Polytechnic Institute.
+Winston Wole Soboyejo is an American materials scientist of Yoruba Nigerian parentage.
+His research focuses on biomaterials and the use of nanoparticles for the detection and treatment of disease, the mechanical properties of materials, and the use of materials science to promote global development.
+He was appointed President at SUNY Polytechnic Institute and began his service on October 2, 2023.